rstraub/rstraub.github.io/_posts/2022-07-24-books-software-craftsman-mindset.md

 categories: [Books, Craftsmanship]
 tags: [Career, Mindset]
 image: assets/images/25-library.jpg
-description: "Reading is a great way to improve your software development career.
-A good place to start is by adopting the right mindset.
-These books help you do just that."
+description: "Reading is a great way to become a Software Craftsman.
+Start by adopting the right mindset.
+These books help you do that."
 featured: true
 hidden: true
 comments: true
 redirect_from:
 - /must-read-books-for-apprentice-software-developers/
+last_modified_at: 2022-07-30
 ---

 How do you attain the mindset of a great coder?
 Reading these five books will give you a great start.

-## Software Developers Should Read the Right Books 🎯
+## Software Craftmanship Requires Reading the Right Books 🎯

 Great, you're reading books!
 Doing so puts you ahead of the game by a mile right there.
-To have an even more significant impact on your career as a software craftsman, you should not just read; you should read the *right* books.
+To have an even more significant impact on your career as a Software Craftsman, you should not just read; you should read the *right* books.

 Finding the right books to read is hard.
 What is worth your while, and what isn't?
 I'd argue that to become a Software Craftsman, you should start with getting the *right mindset*.